 As we cross over the threshold of Cancer’s doorway, taking off our shoes and making ourselves at home is more or less the thing to do.
 Everything came from something else first.
 Is it your turn to be the origin, or the homemaker, for your own awesome and vital creation?

-While you’re here, check out our subscription offering.
-If you’re already a horoscope addict, you’ll probably be into this very detailed horoscope that’s specific to you personally.
+While you’re here, get your personal horoscope.
+If you’re already a horoscope addict, you’ll probably be into this very detailed horoscope that’s specific to your natal chart.